 Another ruin bar.
 This one is more like a club because we got there too early one night and it was almost empty.
 I wouldn’t go until at least after midnight, if not later.
 It seemed like it could be pretty cool though

 This is one feels more like a club.
 It is one of the best known ruin bars with about 23 rooms, 6 bars and 4 dance floors

 This is another club, and it’s on the same street as Instant.
 It was okay, not my favorite, kind of had a different crowd than I like, but still was cool

-Budapest is technically made up of Buda and Pest, which are separated by the river.
-Hungary is on a different currency that definitely gets confusing, but in general Budapest is very cheap!!
-As a whole, we felt very safe in Budapest (3 girls traveling together), but we were told to avoid the outer parts of districts Vii, VIII, and IX at night.
+Hungary is on a different currency that definitely gets confusing, but in general Budapest is very cheap.
+As a whole, we felt very safe in Budapest (3 girls traveling together), but we were told to avoid the outer parts of districts VII, VIII, and IX at night.